dthuesen/ion2-tdd-p1/readme.md

     </code></pre>

-<strong>A test itself has more or less this shape: </strong>
+<strong>A unit test itself has more or less this shape: </strong>

-1. Import als required dependencies.
+1. Import all required dependencies.
 Even the providers used in the specific component (e.g. StatusBar or SplashScreen)
 2. Add variables for <b>comp</b>, e.g ```let comp: MyApp;```, and <b>fixtures</b>, e.g. ```let fixture: ComponentFixture<MyApp>;```
 3. Write the test suite with  ```describe() {}```
 4. In the test suite write the beforeEach() function with the async parameter (this wraps a function in an asynchronous test zone.
 The test will automatically complete when all asynchronous calls within this zone are done.) and its callback function with ```TestBed.configureTestingModule()``` for configuration of the TestBed (with 'declarations', 'providers' and 'imports'):